Listing 4 entries:

 The company name was derived from the initials of designer Henry Kloss and his business partners Malcolm Lowe and J. Anton Hoffman.

 Originally based in Cambridge, Massachusetts, the company has been bought and sold several times over the years.
-Now based in California, they produce modern electronic audio products such as CD players and iPhone docks.
+Now based in Indiana, they focus exclusively on high-end speakers and headphones.

 Link: Official KLH website